Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Results

-The resource estimate in Section~\ref{sec:overhead} was based on the sub-threshold scaling behavior of the FBQC scheme in Ref.~\cite{FBQCpaper}, making use of one of the quantum computing architectures in Ref.~\cite{litinski2019game}.
+The resource estimates above are based on the sub-threshold scaling behavior of the FBQC scheme in Ref.~\cite{FBQCpaper}, making use of one of the quantum computing architectures in Ref.~\cite{litinski2019game}.
 We propose an alternative architecture in this section, in the hope that it may reduce the overall space-time cost of the algorithm.
-As we shall later see in Section~\ref{sec:speedups}, we have reasons to believe that the newly proposed architecture can reduce the computation time without incurring a significant amount of extra footprint.
-However, let us emphasize that, unlike the results in Section~\ref{sec:overhead}, we have \emph{not} carried out a Monte Carlo study on the threshold and sub-threshold behavior of this new scheme.
+As we shall later see, we have reasons to believe that the newly proposed architecture can reduce the computation time without incurring a significant amount of extra footprint.
+However, let us emphasize that, unlike the results above, we have \emph{not} carried out a Monte Carlo study on the threshold and sub-threshold behavior of this new scheme.
 A fair comparison between the two can be made only via a rigorous numerical study, which we leave for future work.

-In Section~\ref{sec:overhead}, we observed that if we use a state-of-the-art quantum algorithm to simulate the molecules relevant to battery research, the magic state factory constitutes only up to $2\%$ of the entire quantum computer.
+We previously observed that if we use a state-of-the-art quantum algorithm to simulate the molecules relevant to battery research, the magic state factory constitutes only up to $2\%$ of the entire quantum computer.
 Therefore, if magic state distillation is the main bottleneck of the quantum computation, one may be able to reduce the computation time by increasing the number of magic state factories, and injecting the distilled magic states appropriately.

-Optimal injection of multiple distilled magic states is a nontrivial problem, since what is best can depend on a number of different factors, including the specific magic state distillation protocol used, routing of qubits, and the way in which Clifford gates are implemented.
-One possibility is to simply distill the $|T\rangle = (|0\rangle + e^{i\pi/4})/\sqrt{2}$ state and inject it.
-Alternatively, one can distill a $|CCZ\rangle = CCZ|+++\rangle$ state~\cite{Jones2013,Gidney2019efficientmagicstate,Chamberland2020}, which can be readily and efficiently used in the data-loader described in Appendix~\ref{sec:block_encoding_strategy}~\cite{DoubleFactorized_MSFT,Lee2020}.

 In this section, we propose a different scheme which is based primarily on Litinski's scheme~\cite{litinski2019game,litinski2019magic}.
 Litinski's scheme uses Pauli Product Measurement (PPM) and preparation of states in the set $\{ |0\rangle, |+\rangle, |T\rangle\}$.
 PPM refers to a non-destructive measurement of the following observable: